Things to Do in Chiang Mai

 When to Visit

 Chiang Mai's cool season (November-February) offers perfect weather with temperatures 15-28°C, minimal rainfall, and crystal-clear mountain views—but expect 40-50% higher accommodation prices and crowded attractions.
 December-January peaks during Western holidays.
 The hot season (March-May) brings scorching 35-40°C heat and smoky burning season (March-April) with poor air quality, though hotel rates drop 30-40%.
-Despite discomfort, this period offers authentic local experiences with fewer tourists.
+Despite discomfort, this period has authentic local experiences with fewer tourists.
 Rainy season (June-October) features daily afternoon downpours, lush green landscapes, and temperatures around 24-32°C. Hotels offer their best rates (50-60% off peak season), and morning activities remain largely unaffected by evening storms.
 Major festivals include Yi Peng Lantern Festival (November full moon), Songkran water festival (April 13-15), and Flower Festival (first weekend February).
 Digital nomads favor November-March for reliable wifi during storms.
 Adventure seekers should visit June-August for dramatic waterfalls and jungle treks.
 Budget travelers benefit most from May-September's lower prices, while luxury seekers should book November-February for optimal weather despite premium rates.